Purling/Penpal-App/Report.md

 ## Summary of Known Errors and Bugs

-1. *Bug 1:* Empty messages can be sent in ConversationActivity.
+1. Empty messages can be sent in ConversationActivity.
 This has only minor visual effects.

-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*
+2. If network connection is bad/database connection is slow, there is no guarantee that the all Users stored in the database will be accounted for.
+This may cause small issues such as not all friends loading in immediately.

 ## Testing Summary